Imaswathy/Malayalam-dialect-translator/README.md

 Malayalam Dialect Translater 🎯
-Basic Details

-Member
+Member:
 Aswathy R Nair-MBCCET,Kuttikkanam

-Project Description
+Project Description:
 When an english phrase is given, firstly it translates to malayalam.
 Then according to the districts, in Kerala, we choose the malayalam phrase gets translated to the corresponding speaking slang.

-The Problem (that doesn't exist)
+The Problem (that doesn't exist):
 Translation of speaking slang.

-The Solution (that nobody asked for)
+The Solution (that nobody asked for):
 Created a Translator which translates to corresponding speaking slang.

-Technical Details
+Technical Details:
-Technologies/Components Used
+Technologies/Components Used:
 For Software:

 Python